 It didn’t take long for the illness to spread.
-No one was taking it seriously in the way that they should have been and the public had their own ideas on how to combat the spread of the virus.
-Apparently everyone on social media thought they knew how to stay safe and all the medical experts were out to get them.
+No one was taking it seriously in the way it should have been, and the public had their own ideas on how to combat the spread of the virus.
+Apparently, everyone on social media thought they knew how to stay safe, and all the medical experts were out to get them.
 Their wild ideas were only more confirmed as the body count rose and the ridiculous notion that science didn’t matter was making waves.

 “What is the CDC really doing to help us?” a woman shouted into the microphone from behind a bedazzled mask.

 The town hall meeting room reeked of lavender and other conflicting essential oils.

 The middle-aged CDC spokesperson wiped his brow.
 “I can assure you that they are working as quickly as possible.
 But with how fast the T13B4 virus mutates, nearly all the vaccines that have been created are obsolete.”